On topological fundamental groups of quotient spaces: Introduction and Motivation

-D. Biss \cite{B} introduced the topological fundamental group $\pi_1^{top}(X,x)$ of a based space $(X,x)$ as the fundamental group $\pi_1(X,x)$ with the quotient topology of the loop space $\Omega(X,x)$ with respect to the canonical function $\pi:\Omega(X,x)\lo\pi_1(X,x)$ identifying path components.
-It is known that this construction gives rise a homotopy invariant functor $\pi_1^{top}:htop_*\lo QTG$ from the homotopy category of based spaces to the category of quasitopological groups and continuous homomorphism \cite{Br}.
-By applying the above functor on the quotient map $p:X\lo X/\sim$, we have a continuous homomorphism $p_*:\pi_1^{top}(X)\lo\pi_1^{top}(X/\sim)$.
+For a pointed topological space $(X,x_0)$ by $\pi_1^{qtop}(X,x_0)$ we mean the topological fundamental group endowed with the quotient topology inherited from the loop space under the natural map $\Omega(X,x_0)\lo\pi_1(X,x_0)$ that makes it a \emph{quasitopological group}.
+A \emph{quasitopological group} $G$ is a group with a topology such that inversion $g\lo g^{-1}$ and all translations are continuous.
+For more details, see \cite{B, Br, C1}.
+It is known that this construction gives rise a homotopy invariant functor $\pi_1^{qtop}:hTop_*\lo qTopGrp$ from the homotopy category of based spaces to the category of quasitopological groups and continuous homomorphisms \cite{Br}.
+Also, $\pi_1^{\tau}(X,x_0)$ is the fundamental group endowed with another topology introduced by Brazas \cite{Br2}.
+In fact, the functor $\pi_1^{\tau}$ removes the smallest number of open sets from the topology of $\pt$ so that makes it a topological group.